Mamenchisaurus: Description

 M. jingyanensis was estimated by Zhang and colleagues to be between 20 and 26 m in length.
 Paul estimated it at 20 m with a mass of 12 t.
 The skull was restored at 55 cm in length.
 There were four teeth in the premaxilla, 14–16 in the maxilla, and 17–19 in the dentary.

 Mamenchisaurus have forked chevrons (or sled chevrons) starting around the middle of the tail, similar to those seen in diplodocids; these chevrons curve strongly backwards and add a forward projection.
 Paul has argued that these types of chevrons are adaptations linked to rearing behaviour.
 In a tripodal stance, the tail acts as a prop, and the forked chevrons would help distribute the weight evenly.
 Paul also notes that the pelvises of Mamenchisaurs are retroverted (tilted), which may have allowed slow walking whilst bipedal.

 ZDM0126, a specimen possibly referable to M. hochuanensis, possessed four fused caudal vertebrae near the tip of the tail.
 These vertebrae have expanded neural arches and taller neural spines, possibly representing a tail club.
 A study by Lida Xing and colleagues performed a finite element analysis on the club.
 The authors concluded that the club would have a limited ability to perform as a defensive weapon but might have also functioned as a sensory organ.
 Other Chinese sauropods, Shunosaurus and Omeisaurus, are also known to have had tail clubs, but they differ in shape to that of ZDM0126.

 The neck posture and feeding strategies of sauropod dinosaurs is a controversial topic.
-Andreas Christian and colleagues analysed the neck of M. youngi.
-They found the neck was nearly straight with a slight upward bend at the base and a slight downward bend towards the head when articulated in a neutral posture.
+Andreas Christian and colleagues analysed the neck of M. youngi and found that when articulated in a neutral posture, the neck was almost straight, with a slight upward bend at the base and a slight downward bend towards the head.
 The base of the neck has comparatively high upward flexibility but limited downward flexibility.
 The region near the head had better downward flexibility and low upward flexibility.
 In the mid-region, downward flexibility was high, which led the authors to conclude that M. youngi frequently fed at low levels.
 Long overlapping cervical ribs may have limited flexibility.
 The authors also estimated the stress on the intervertebral joint cartilage.
 Their results suggest the neck was kept mostly straight, with the possible exception of the neck base and near the head.

 A large ulna (GPIT SGP 2006/10) measuring less than 96 cm in length, referred to Mamenchisaurus sp. from the Shishugou Formation, was used in a bone histology analysis.
 By sectioning the bone and counting the growth rings, the age at death was estimated at 43 years.